SOCL2022/HaDeX/README.md

 ## Features

-* Chat and Q&A interfa
+* Chat and Q&A interfaces
+* Explores various options to help users evaluate the trustworthiness of responses